For General Inquiries Contact Us At

 - There is no smoking allowed on the field at any time.

-- Players can only be registered and play on one SPN – YKSA League team roster for playoffs.
+- Players can only be registered and play on one (1) SPN – YKSA League team roster for playoffs.
 If a player is registered for multiple teams they will be removed from ALL rosters and ineligible to play in YKSA playoffs.
+If a player is not on the SPN roster they are not eligible to play in playoffs.

-- During regular season play, players may play 1 division up or 1 division down from the division they are registered in.
+- During regular season play, players may play one (1) division up or (1) division down from the division they are registered in.

-- During playoff games, a team may pick up a max of 3 additional players for the duration of playoffs.
-The player’s team must have been eliminated from playoffs, and the player shall be from the same division, one division up, or one division down from that SPN – YKSA League team which they are registered.
-THESE PLAYERS MUST BE DISCLOSED TO YKSA EXECUTIVE BY EMAIL (email@example.com) AT LEAST 1 HOUR PRIOR TO START OF GAME PLAY.
+- During playoff games, a team may pick up a max of three (3) additional players for the duration of playoffs.
+The player’s team must have been eliminated from playoffs, and the player shall be from the same division, one (1) division up, or one (1) division down from that SPN – YKSA League team which they are registered.
+THESE PLAYERS MUST BE DISCLOSED TO YKSA EXECUTIVE BY EMAIL (firstname.lastname@example.org) AT LEAST ONE (1) HOUR PRIOR TO START OF GAME PLAY.

-- During playoff games teams have until the start of the 4th inning to challenge the oppositions roster.
+- During playoff games teams have until the start of the fourth (4th) inning to challenge the oppositions roster.

 - When preparing playoff schedules, certified umpires will be given priority.